 Darlene never wrote me from Jonestown.
 Ever.
 She got married, but never wrote to say if she were happy or not.
 She was pregnant when she left San Francisco, and yet she never wrote to announce the birth of this precious one.
 I found it strange that no one else ever mentioned it either.
 One of the survivors later told me that she’d had a son who died prior to the massacre.
 She never said a word.

 I wrote so many letters to her, berating and scolding her for the breach of communication.
 Silence.
 I threatened that I would not come to Jonestown, and she would never see the niece I’d given birth to after her departure.
 It was that whisper of silence that told me not to come.

 After the deaths in Jonestown, Mom couldn’t afford the cost of shipping her daughter’s body back to California, so she’s buried with “the others” in Oakland.
 I can hear her in the silence.
 I hear her regrets, her sorrows, and her pain.
 I hear her saying, “It’s time to let go, time to stop saying I’m sorry.
 Time to stop mourning and learn to dance again.
 Time to hug somebody and laugh again.”

 I do try, Darlene.
 I don’t always succeed, but I do try.

-(Glenda Bates is the sister of Darlene Ramey, who died in Jonestown.
-She has a master’s degree in Theology, and passionately preaches the gospel of Jesus Christ.
-Glenda is also a board certified lactation consultant.
-Her other articles in this edition of the jonestown report include We were just kids who loved to dance, Miss Frankie – Remembering a Friend, and Jim Jones’ Treatment of his Victims Should Deny Him a Place on Memorial.
-Her previous writings appear here.
-She may be contacted at email@example.com.)
+(Glenda Randolph Bates was the sister of Darlene Ramey, who died in Jonestown.
+She had a Doctorate in Theology, and passionately preached the gospel of Jesus Christ.
+Glenda was also a board certified lactation consultant.
+Her numerous articles for this site appear here.
+She died on March 29, 2022 from pancreatic cancer.)